-The Manager has been granted the exclusive power to manage and administer the business and affairs of the Fund pursuant to an investment and fund management agreement (the "Management Agreement") dated July 15, 2011, between the Trustee on behalf of Fund and the Manager, which became effective on September 1, 2011, as amended on February 24, 2012, and as further amended on August 26, 2013.
+The Manager has been granted the exclusive power to manage and administer the business and affairs of the Fund pursuant to an investment and fund management agreement (the "Management Agreement") effective as of June 30, 2025.
 Palos acts as both the investment fund manager and the portfolio advisor to the Fund.

 Charles Marleau is the co-founder and the Chief investment officers of Palos Funds.
 Mr. Marleau was previously president of Palos.
 Between September 2001 and July 2010, Mr. Marleau acted as senior analyst, associate portfolio manager and senior trader of the Fund.
-Mr. Marleau is responsible for managing and trading the portfolio securities of the funds managed by Palos and also supervises the Fund's administration.
-Mr. Marleau graduated from McGill University with a Bachelor's degree in Economics and completed the Chartered Investment Manager designation.
-Mr. Marleau is currently a member of the Independent Review Committee of Goodman & Company Investment Counsel (GCIC) and serves on the board of directors of Grosvenor CPC I Inc. a capital pool company.
+Mr. Marleau is responsible for managing and trading the portfolio securities of the funds managed by Palos and supervises the Fund's administration.
+Mr. Marleau graduated from McGill University with a bachelor's degree in economics and completed the Chartered Investment Manager designation.
+Mr. Marleau serves on the board of directors of Grosvenor CPC I Inc., a capital pool company.